bobbingwide/oik-user/readme.txt

 4. [bw_users] in action

 == Upgrade Notice ==
+= 0.8.0 =
+Upgrade for improved display of userref type form fields.

 = 0.7.0 =
 Upgrade for use with the Person block, from oik-blocks.